 One of the African birds with the most striking appearances is the secretary bird (Sagittarius serpentarius).
 This largely ground-dwelling bird of prey, which is almost 4 feet tall, is easily identified by its long pink legs, naked red face, and pointed, curved yellow beak.

 The name is believed to have originated from the belief that this bird somewhat resembles a 19th-century clerk or secretary.
 Take a look at what appears to be knee-length black pants.
 They also have a dark coat, and the feathers on their head resemble quills!
-The broad plains and brush of the sub-Saharan region, from Somalia and southward to South Africa, are where the secretary bird is most frequently seen.

-African Fish Eagle
+11. African Fish Eagle

-With a wingspan that may measure up to a whopping eight feet, the African fish eagle (Haliaeetus vocifer) is one of the most recognizable of all African birds of prey.
+With a wingspan that may measure up to a whopping 8 feet, the African fish eagle (Haliaeetus vocifer) is one of the most recognizable of all African birds of prey.
 It is also one of the largest African eagles.

 One of the “sounds of Africa” is thought to be its characteristic shrieking call.
 It mostly consumes fish, as suggested by its name, and possesses pointed spikes on its toes to assist it in grasping its slick prey.

 Due to its vivid yellow beak, feet, and V-shaped tail, the yellow-billed kite (Milvus aegyptius), a moderate-sized bird of prey, can be easily identified.
-These creatures can reach a height of 22 inches and have a five-foot wingspan.
+These creatures can reach a height of 22 inches and have a 5-foot wingspan.